ZENITH

 • For every 1 inch that the head moves forward, it increases the weight of the head on the neck by 10 pounds.

-• The typical forward neck posture of 3 inches increases the weight of the head on the neck by 30 pounds and the pressure on the muscles 6 times.
+• The typical forward neck poor posture of 3 inches increases the weight of the head on the neck by 30 pounds and the pressure on the muscles 6 times.

 • Researchers found that men who lost 3 cm in height were 64% more likely to die of a heart attack.